Parsing expression grammar: Compared to context-free grammars

-For AB to match, the first stretch of $a$s must be followed by an equal number of $b$s, and in addition BC has to match where the $a$s switch to $b$s, which means those $b$s are followed by an equal number of $c$s.
+For A to match, the first stretch of $a$'s must be followed by exactly the same number of $b$'s and no more, and in addition B has to match where the $a$'s switch to $b$'s, which means those $b$'s are followed by an equal number of $c$'s.

 Disadvantages

 Memory consumption

 PEG parsing is typically carried out via packrat parsing, which uses memoization to eliminate redundant parsing steps.
 Packrat parsing requires internal storage proportional to the total input size, rather than to the depth of the parse tree as with LR parsers.
 Whether this is a significant difference depends on circumstances; if parsing is a service provided as a function then the parser will have stored the full parse tree up until returning it, and already that parse tree will typically be of size proportional to the total input size.
 If parsing is instead provided as a generator then one might get away with only keeping parts of the parse tree in memory, but the feasibility of this depends on the grammar.
 A parsing expression grammar can be designed so that only after consuming the full input will the parser discover that it needs to backtrack to the beginning, which again could require storage proportional to total input size.

 For recursive grammars and some inputs, the depth of the parse tree can be proportional to the input size, so both an LR parser and a packrat parser will appear to have the same worst-case asymptotic performance.
-However in many domains, for example hand-written source code, the expression nesting depth has an effectively constant bound quite independent of the length of the program, because expressions nested beyond a certain depth tend to get refactored.
+However, in many domains, for example hand-written source code, the expression nesting depth has an effectively constant bound quite independent of the length of the program, because expressions nested beyond a certain depth tend to get refactored.
 When it is not necessary to keep the full parse tree, a more accurate analysis would take the depth of the parse tree into account separately from the input size.

 Computational model

 In order to attain linear overall complexity, the storage used for memoization must furthermore provide amortized constant time access to individual data items memoized.
-In practice that is no problem — for example a dynamically sized hash table attains this – but that makes use of pointer arithmetic, so it presumes having a random-access machine.
+In practice that is no problem—for example a dynamically sized hash table attains this—but that makes use of pointer arithmetic, so it presumes having a random-access machine.
 Theoretical discussions of data structures and algorithms have an unspoken tendency to presume a more restricted model (possibly that of lambda calculus, possibly that of Scheme), where a sparse table rather has to be built using trees, and data item access is not constant time.
 Traditional parsing algorithms such as the LL parser are not affected by this, but it becomes a penalty for the reputation of packrat parsers: they rely on operations of seemingly ill repute.

 Viewed the other way around, this says packrat parsers tap into computational power readily available in real life systems, that older parsing algorithms do not understand to employ.